 Who Makes Formula 1 Shakes?

-The BBB gives Herbalife an B+ rating when this review was updated.
+The BBB gives Herbalife a B+ rating when this review was updated.
 It notes that Herbalife was started in 1980 and has been a BBB accredited business since 1990.
-It lists 400 employees, however I'm sure that doesn't includes the many thousands of Herbalife distributors around the world.
+It lists 400 employees, however, I'm sure that doesn't include the many thousands of Herbalife distributors around the world.

 Formula 1 Nutrition Information